- Veterans for cybersecurity

 Online degree programs provide much more flexibility for students than their brick-and-mortar counterparts.
 This is especially true for “asynchronous” classes.

 Synchronous courses take place live at a predetermined time, meaning the student must comply with the schedule the same way a student attending a real campus does.
-Asynchronous classes allow students to log in and “attend” classes on their own schedule.
+Asynchronous classes allow students to log in and “attend” classes on their schedule.

 This delivery style provides 24/7 access to discussion boards, emails, multimedia presentations, and podcasts.
 Asynchronous classwork could be the ideal solution, especially for active-duty military personnel, to further their cybersecurity education.